HenrikMoe/UCLAhealth-DevOps-AppEngineering/README.md

 + Prompt: https://uclahealthcloud.notion.site/Programming-Review-Prompt-25849e2e76c04a9197cf68f654a6295b

-+ Report: View the raw .pptx report labeled `6-6-Interview-Report.pptx` in this directory level
++ The report is named `6-6-Interview-Report.pptx` and is in this directory level.

 #### Installing Rust